 Are there cheaper alternatives?

 Another option for women delaying having children is embryo freezing.
 According to The Huffington Post, women who already have partners (specifically ones they like) should consider it since eggs are delicate, and not all of them will survive the thawing process.
-Mixing your partner’s sperm with your eggs aka making an embryo will increase your odds of success (and cut some costs) if and when you decide to have children.
+Mixing your partner’s sperm with your eggs and making an embryo will increase your odds of success (and cut some costs) if and when you decide to have children.

 Do any companies cover egg freezing?

-"Costs are covered on a state-by-state basis, and on an insurance by insurance basis," says Dr. Chenette.
+"Costs are covered on a state-by-state basis, and on an insurance-by-insurance basis," says Dr. Chenette.
 "Consumers need to check their benefits carefully.
 Since companies such as Google, Yahoo, Apple, Facebook, CitiGroup, JP Morgan Chase and Microsoft are offering an egg freezing benefit, referencing these companies might help women bring this up to their employers."

-"In our experience, women are relieved that they have the choice and opportunity for fertility preservation," says Dr. Chenette.
+"In our experience, women are relieved that they have the choice and opportunity for fertility preservation," says Chenette.
 "They are not expressing career pressure to do this, but rather empowerment and relief to have the opportunity to preserve their future reproductive potential.
 Any benefit companies offer that may appeal to working women and men can be positive depending on the individual and their circumstance."

 Want more money guidance?
 Sign up for the Policygenius newsletter.

 Image: Suhyeon Choi